actonmass/actonmass.org/content/bills/ban-native-american-mascots.md

   - date: 2023-01-03
     description: No further action taken by Senate Ways and Means
     type: death
+  - date: 2023-01-04
+    description: Bill re-introduced as H.477
+    type: null
+  - date: 2023-02-16
+    description: Referred to the Joint Committee on Education
+    type: null
 timeline:
   - date: 2019-01-01
 ---